BlueHorn07/sphereConv-pytorch/README.md

 This code only use `numpy` and is written `numpy`-friendly!
 However, this code is super `numpy`-friendly you may feel hard to understand the flow of code 😢.

-I attach some comments on my code and explain how shape of array changes.
+I attach some comments on my code and explain how the shape of array changes.
 Good Luck 🤞.

 ### class `SphereConv2d`